deephaven/deephaven-core/web/WebDevelopersGuide.md

 ###JS API Docs

-#### The `iris` namespace
+#### The `dh` namespace
 The Deephaven Web API provides similar functionality as the client GUI.
 The following documentation details the available class types, methods, properties, and events.
-"namespace" here refers to the fact that using any of these objects requires an "iris." prefix.
+"namespace" here refers to the fact that using any of these objects requires an "dh." prefix.

 ##### Class `Client`
 Simple client object used to connect to the Deephaven installation and interact with it.

 ###### Constructor

- * `new iris.Client(websocketUrl)` - Creates a connection to the given Deephaven webserver.
+ * `new dh.Client(websocketUrl)` - Creates a connection to the given Deephaven webserver.

 ###### Properties
  * `boolean connected` - Read-only.
 True if the client is currently connected.